ClokTen/ClokLand-DAO/README.md

 # ClokLand-DAO
-ClokLand DAO: Where Hip-Hop Unleashes Its Creative Power!
+ClokLand DAO: Where Hip-Hop's 4 Elements Unleashes Its Creative Power!

 Step into the core of ClokLand where the heartbeat of the 4 Elements of Hip-Hop beats the hardest.
 The DAO!
 ClokLand DAO is your exclusive pass to shaping decisions and unleashing NFT creativity.
 Picture a community where you can bring your art, whatever the element, to a 4 Elements of Hip-Hop community that votes to possibly include your work in one of the ever-evolving use cases for NFTs in ClokLand.